RafaelEstevamReis/Simple.BullringAPI/README.md

 ## Key Features

-Below are examples demonstrating common operations with the BullringClient class.
+Below are examples demonstrating common operations with the BullringClient.

 ### 1. Retrieve All Subaccounts